pavelFaraday/Wordpress-Backend-Cheatsheet/Gutenberg Block Development/29-transforms.md

 > In the simplest terms, **transforms** are the **rules** that define how one block can **change into another block** or how certain **content types** can be **converted into blocks**❗️❗️❗️.

 They allow you to:
-✅❗️ Switch between similar block types (e.g., Paragraph → Quote)
+✅❗️Switch between similar block types (e.g., Paragraph → Quote)
 ✅❗️Convert raw content (like shortcodes or HTML) into Gutenberg blocks
 ✅ Enable advanced editing workflows for your users